-Appendix 1
+Appendix 2

-Special Educational Needs and Disability register Barr Beacon School
+Special Educational Needs and Disability register

 Pupils on the register will be assigned a "Wave" according to the guidance below.
-Wave 3 pupils will have been assessed awarded an Education, Health and Care Plan which will be reviewed annually.
+Wave 2 pupils will have been assessed awarded an Education, Health and Care Plan which will be reviewed annually.
 This will be very specific about the needs of the pupil and the strategies that will have to be employed to support the pupil and will be funded by the Local Authority.
+Wave 2 pupils are coded E on the annual school census.

-Wave 2 pupils will be pupils with Special Educational Needs and Disabilities that are displaying one or more of the following:
+Wave 1 pupils will be pupils with Special Educational Needs and Disabilities that are displaying one or more of the following.
+Wave 1 pupils are coded K on the annual school census.